 With an overflow in the amount of information that is readily available to us as readers due to the advancement of technology, it may be difficult to understand the facts that are presented to us as consumers of the news.
-Come to the Target Performance Hall located in Minneapolis, Minnesota, for an in-depth discussion about censorship, news literacy, and the importance of fact-checking with locally based writers and authors.
+The Target Performance Hall located in Minneapolis, Minnesota, was the host location for an in-depth discussion about censorship, news literacy, and the importance of fact-checking with locally based writers and authors.

-Panel members for this conversation include Sheila Regan and Sun Yung Shin along with PEN America Members Shannon Gibney, Caroline Casey, and Marya Hornbacher.
-This panel will be moderated by Joanna R. Demkiewicz (The Riveter).
+Panel members for this conversation included Sheila Regan and Sun Yung Shin along with PEN America Members Shannon Gibney, Caroline Casey, and Marya Hornbacher.
+This panel was moderated by Joanna R. Demkiewicz (The Riveter).
 When it comes to fraudulent news, you have an active role to play.
-After this evening, you will be able to take the steps necessary to understand how you can speak up for press freedom and learn to engage in productive dialogue.
+After this evening, participants were able to take the steps necessary to understand how they can speak up for press freedom and learn to engage in productive dialogue.

 신 선 영 Sun Yung Shin was born in Seoul, Korea and grew up in the Chicago area.
 She is the editor of A Good Time for the Truth: Race in Minnesota, author of poetry/essay collections Unbearable Splendor (winner of a Minnesota Book Award); Rough, and Savage; and Skirt Full of Black (winner of an Asian American Literary Award), co-editor of Outsiders Within: Writing on Transracial Adoption, and author of bilingual illustrated book for children Cooper’s Lesson.
 She lives in Minneapolis.
 [Photo by Uche Iroegbu]